A new notion of commutativity for the algorithmic Lov\'{a}sz Local Lemma: Introduction

-Our main contribution is to introduce a notion of commutativity, essentially matrix commutativity, that is both more general and simpler than the definition in \cite{Kolmofocs}.
-This will provide a streamlined and high-level explanation for a variety of results and bounds involving distributional properties of Algorithm~\ref{ls-alg}.
-Most of these results had already been shown, in slightly weaker forms, in a variety of prior works such as \cite{Kolmofocs,LLLWTL, NewBoundsHarris}.
+At a high level, the goal of this paper is to provide a more conceptual, algebraic explanation for the commutativity properties of resampling oracles and their role in the Search Algorithm.
+We do this by introducing a notion of commutativity, essentially matrix commutativity, that is both more general and simpler than the definition in \cite{Kolmofocs}.
+Most of our results had already been shown, in slightly weaker forms, in prior works \cite{Kolmofocs,LLLWTL, NewBoundsHarris}.
 However, the proofs were computationally heavy and narrowly targeted to certain probability spaces, with numerous technical side conditions and restrictions.
-It was not clear how these results could be combined or how they related to each other.

-Before we provide formal definitions, let us give some intuition.
+Before the formal definitions, let us provide some intuition.
 For each flaw $f$, consider an $| \Omega | \times |\Omega |$ transition matrix $A_f$.
-Each row of $A_f$ describes the probability distribution obtained by resampling $f$ at a given state $\sigma$.
-We call the algorithm \emph{T-commutative} if the transition matrices commute for any pair of flaws which are ``independent'' (in the LLL sense).
-We show a number of results for T-commutative algorithms: \begin{enumerate} \item We obtain bounds on the distribution of the state at the termination of Algorithm~\ref{ls-alg}.
-In many cases, this distribution approximates the \emph{LLL-distribution}, i.e., the distribution induced by conditioning on avoiding all bad events.
-The bounds are similar those shown in \cite{LLLWTL} for general commutative resampling oracles.
-However, they are more general and avoid a number of technical conditions.
-Furthermore, the proofs are much simpler.
+Each row of $A_f$ describes the probability distribution of resampling $f$ at a given state $\sigma$.
+We call the resampling oracle \emph{commutative} if the transition matrices commute for any pair of flaws which are ``independent'' in the LLL sense.
+We show a number of results for such commutative oracles: \begin{itemize}

-\item For some probability spaces, stronger and specialized distributional bounds are available, which go beyond the ``generic'' LLL bounds.
-Some examples were shown for the permutation setting \cite{NewBoundsHarris} and the variable-version LLLL \cite{NewBoundsHarris}.
-Previously, these bounds had been shown with ad-hoc arguments specialized to each probability space.
-Our construction recovers most of these results automatically.
+\item We obtain bounds on the distribution of the state at the termination of the Search Algorithm.
+These bounds are comparable to the \emph{LLL-distribution}, i.e., the distribution induced by conditioning on avoiding all bad events.
+Similar results, albeit with a number of additional technical restrictions, had been shown in \cite{LLLWTL} for the original definition of commutativity.

-\item We develop a generic parallel implementation of Algorithm~\ref{ls-alg}.
-This extends results on parallel algorithms of \cite{Kolmofocs, ParallelHarris}.
-Again, the results are more general and have simpler proofs.
+\item We develop a generic parallel version of the Search Algorithm.
+This extends results of \cite{Kolmofocs, ParallelHarris}, with simpler and more general proofs.